 Child Abuse Prevention Council

 YCCA is the Child Abuse Prevention Council (CAPC) of Yolo County.
-CAPCs of California are community councils appointed by the county Board of Supervisors whose primary purpose is to coordinate the community’s efforts to prevent and respond to child abuse.
+CAPCs of California are community councils whose primary purpose is to coordinate the community’s efforts to prevent and respond to child abuse.
+CAPCs report annually to the county Board of Supervisors.

 In general, CAPC activities include the following: